 Team Lead for Solidworks and Etcheverry Machine Shop

 Steel Bridge was the first campus organization I joined as a freshman.
-Now, I lead a team of Mechanical Engineers that produces Solidworks parts for every member of the bridge.
-I also manage a team in the Etcheverry machine shop, where we produce high precision steel connections.
+In my Junior and Senior years, I led a team of Mechanical Engineers that produced Solidworks parts for every member of the bridge.
+I also managed a team in the Etcheverry machine shop, where we produced high precision steel connections.
 This experience has taught me valuable team management skills, and an innovative approach to producing high quality parts in large volume, within constraints.

-Interning at Lime Laban extremely rewarding experience.
+Interning at Lime Lab was an extremely rewarding experience.
 By working on a diverse array of consumer electronic products, I gained exposure into emerging technology for a number of industry leaders.
 I learned a great deal about manufacturing methods and designing for injection molding, as well as interfaced directly with vendors to bring ideas to real life.
-This expsoure to product design has convinced me that I am passionate about building innovative, ubiquitous and user focused products.
+This experience has convinced me that I am passionate about building innovative, ubiquitous and user focused products.